Sage-Bionetworks-Challenges/DREAM_Alzheimers_Challenge_Scoring/data/scoring/README.md

 Truth files for scoring
 =======================

-Truth files are secret and not kept in source control and must be uploaded separately, possibly with a command such as:
+Truth files are secret and not kept in source control and must be uploaded to the scoring machine separately, possibly with a command such as:

     scp -i [key] data/scoring/* ubuntu@[scoring-machine]:/home/ubuntu/DREAM_Alzheimers_Challenge_Scoring/data/scoring/